 Table of Contents

-Putrajivaka, Sutajva, Putrakamanjari are few common names of tree Putranjiva roxburghii.
+Putrajivaka, Sutajva, Putrakamanjari are few common names of the tree Putranjiva roxburghii.
 It is known as Karupali or Irukolli in Siddha system of medicine.
 It is native to India and found wild or cultivated in almost all parts of country.
 In Delhi, Putrajivaka tree can be seen at Race course Road and many other roads of Lutyens’ Delhi.

 Putrajiva tree is especially used for treating female infertility.
 It improves female fertility and helps in conception.
-As the seeds of tree are especially used for treating female infertility this could be reason why this tree is called Putrajiva or Child life tree.
+As the seeds of the tree are especially used for treating female infertility this could be reason why this tree is called Putrajiva or Child life tree.

 The botanical name of Putrajivaka is Putranjiva roxburghii and it belongs to the family Euphorbiaceae (Spurge family).
 The synonyms of species are Drypetes roxburghii.
 Its taxonomical classification is as given below:-

 - Kingdom: Plantae